 1. How do students pay for school?

-In order to help fund their schooling here at AFLBS, the majority of our student body finds part-time employment in the Twin Cities area.
-The consistent morning class schedule at our school gives students open afternoon and evening availability to work, and the host of job opportunities in Minneapolis offers them many options, whatever their interest and gifting.
+In order to help fund their schooling here at AFLBS, the majority of students find part-time employment in the Twin Cities area.
+The consistent morning class schedule at our school gives students open afternoon and evening availability to work, and the host of job opportunities in Minneapolis offer many options.
 Students can set up a payment plan to help them make regular tuition payments throughout the year.
 Scholarships are also available by application.
-Students are eligible to apply prior to their first year, then each semester after that.
+Students are eligible to apply prior to their first year, then each year after that.
 Many students receive scholarships from their home congregations.
 Ask your pastor or a church leader if your congregation will help with Bible school scholarships.

 2. How much does it cost?